By BILL HUTCHINSON, ALEX STONE, and MATT GUTMAN, ABC News

-(LOS ANGELES) — A suspect has been arrested in the brazen ambush shooting that left two Los Angeles County Sheriff’s Department deputies severely wounded, authorities said.
+(LOS ANGELES) — A suspect has been arrested in the brazen ambush shooting that left two Los Angeles County Sheriff’s Department deputies severely wounded earlier this month, authorities said on Wednesday.

 Authorities identified the suspect as 36-year-old Deonte Murray.

-Murray had been in custody since Sept.
-15, when he was arrested in connection with an alleged carjacking and a 10-hour standoff with police in the Lynwood section of Los Angeles, sheriff’s officials said.
+Murray has been in custody since Sept.
+15, when he was arrested following an alleged carjacking and a 10-hour standoff with police in the Lynwood section of Los Angeles, sheriff’s officials said.
 But when he was arrested, sheriff’s officials told reporters that Murray was not the suspect in the shooting of the deputies and that the search for that gunman, which prompted a reward that soared to $675,000 with private donations, was ongoing.

-During Wednesday’s news conference, Villanueva faced numerous questions about why his agency initially ruled out Murray as the ambush suspect.
+During a news conference on Wednesday, sheriff’s officials faced numerous questions about why they initially ruled out Murray as the ambush suspect.
 Officials claimed that at the time of Murray’s arrest they didn’t know for sure he was the alleged gunman.

 The ambush unfolded on Sept.
 12 as the two deputies, whose names have not been released by the sheriff’s department, sat in a marked patrol vehicle near the Martin Luther King Jr. Transit Center in Compton, authorities said.
 Surveillance video released by the sheriff’s department showed an individual dressed in black shorts, a dark jacket and wielding a pistol walk up to the vehicle and shoot through the passenger-side window without warning.